Neem Oil for Vitiligo: Benefits, Recipes, and Application Tips

 Neem oil is the extract of neem seeds, which has been an important part of traditional medicine for centuries, particularly in Ayurveda.
 Renowned for its antifungal, antibacterial, and anti-inflammatory properties, neem oil is often used to treat skin issues such as acne, eczema, and psoriasis.

-The high amount of fatty acids and vitamin E oil makes it an excellent moisturizer and skin protector.
+The high amount of fatty acids and vitamin E oil makes it an excellent moisturiser and skin protector.
 Additionally, Many people believe that neem oil supports wound healing, reduces scars, and deals with pigmentation problems like vitiligo.

 What is Neem Oil?